MICA-MNI/BrainSpace/docs/pages/getting_started.rst

         [surf_lh, surf_rh] = load_conte69();

-We can plot the surfaces:
+To load your own surfaces, you can use our Matlab :func:`.convert_surface` function and :func:`.load_surface` when using Python.
+BrainSpace also provides surface plotting functionality.
+We can plot the conte69 hemisphere surfaces as
+follows:

 .. tabs::